aesthetic-suite/framework/docs/style.md

 # Styling Components

-Now that [Aesthetic has been setup](./setup.md), we can style our components by wrapping the component declaration in a [`withStyles` HOC](./setup.md#withStyles), which requires a function that returns a CSS object known as a style sheet.
-When the styled component is rendered, the style sheet is parsed and passed to the `styles` prop, which we can then use to dynamically generate CSS class names at runtime.
+Now that [Aesthetic has been setup](./setup.md), we can style our components by wrapping the component declaration in a [`withStyles` HOC](./setup.md#withStyles) or utilizing the [`useStyles` hook](./setup.md#useStyles), both of which require a function that returns a CSS object known as a style sheet.
+This style sheet can then be used to dynamically generate CSS class names at runtime.

+### HOC

+When the styled and wrapped component is rendered, the style sheet is parsed and passed to the `styles` prop, which then are transformed to class names using our `cx` helper.

 ```tsx
 import React from 'react';